 - “Insecure, anxious, no sense of belonging, an emotional train wreck.
 Children feel the same”

 - “Terrible and useless”

 No one in this “lucky country” of Australia should be in a situation that makes them feel as despondent as the answers above.
 It could happen to any one of us!
 We all have a right to a warm, safe, affordable home.

 Magnolia Place LWS currently has 14 short term units supporting women and children temporarily until they find longer-term accommodation.
 It is often difficult for families to move on from the shelter in a short time frame because of a lack of affordable exit points.
 Magnolia Place LWS works within the Department of Communities Housing Connect system, where many services work collaboratively to support people experiencing homelessness.
 In 2021 Magnolia Place LWS property folio will be expanding with up to 15 new properties to be built through the State Government’s Affordable Housing Action Plan.This is supported by a “Safe Places Emergency Accommodation” grant from the Federal Government’s National Plan to Reduce Violence against Women and their Children.

 Please give a thought to the many vulnerable people in our community who don’t have a place to call home.
 Think about what you may be able to do to support them.
 They too have a right to a safe, affordable home with the security of tenure.

-Magnolia Place LWS is funded by the Crown through the Department of Communities Tasmania.
+Magnolia Place LWS is funded by the Crown through Homes Tasmania.